 Criteria for awarding the Prize

 The scientific merits that the jury considers are the originality of the research, the rigour of the methods used, the importance of the contribution to the knowledge of international cooperation and the quality of the results for both researchers and practitioners.

 Amount and awarding of the Prize

-1,500 euros is awarded by the GRAM.
+1,000 euros are awarded by the GRAM to the PhD thesis and 500 euros to the Master 2 thesis.
 It is presented jointly by the GRAM management and the nine members of the jury.